Mutex Vs Semaphore in OS

 Mutex Vs Semaphore

-On this page we will discuss about Mutex vs Semaphore in Operating System.
-Both are important concept and it is necessary to understand the difference between them.
+Mutex Vs Semaphore in OS On this page, we will discuss about Mutex vs Semaphore in Operating System.
+Both are used to handle multiple processes or threads trying to access the same resource.

 Mutex vs Semaphore